 However, it doesn’t make it any less cruel or painful.
 For someone with deep-rooted anxiety, it’s just the worst.
-To sever all ties of communication, without having a conversation, is disrespectful to someone who genuinely cares about you.
+Severing ing all communication ties without a conversation is disrespectful to someone who genuinely cares about you.
 So I have spent the last month, head down at work, but also taking the time to grieve through this process; for the relationship that was and for the relationship which could have been.

 It led me to realise I have ghosted you too…

 Life does get busy.
 Work, relationships and general life stuff do get in the way.
 What I have learned most about this relationship is how we manage our priorities.
-My blog has taken a back burner when other things in my life took precedence due to the demands on my time and energy.
+My blog has taken a back burner when other things in my life took precedence due to my time and energy demands.
 Big thanks to Jas (and Rachael) for letting me know that I haven’t written in some time.
 I am going to make sure that I keep writing.
 It’s so important right now to talk about money and the things that matter to us right now.

 1. Spend quality time with loved ones

 The pandemic was a strange period of our lives, where our worlds became very small.
-Mine especially as I spent months in my bedroom.
-We didn’t see our families for a long time yet set up WhatsApp groups with our next-door neighbours.
+Mine, especially as I spent months in my bedroom.
+We didn’t see our families for long, yet we set up WhatsApp groups with our next-door neighbours.
 Feeling lonely has a negative impact on mental health.
 Research suggests that it is associated with an increased risk of depression, anxiety, low self-esteem, sleep problems and increased stress.
-Spending time with people is so key to minimising our stress levels, and for positive mental health.
-I spent Jubilee weekend working, but had the most incredible experience.
-It was the first time I have seen people relaxed and happy to be out, out again.
+Spending time with people is key to minimising our stress levels and positive mental health.
+I spent Jubilee weekend working but had the most incredible experience.
+It was the first time I have seen people relaxed and happy to be out again.

 2. Grieve for the relationship

 It’s always difficult breaking up with someone, whatever the circumstances.
-Do whatever you need to do to grieve as it’s a process.
-I have looked through old photos, conversations, and cried…alot.
-I have very proudly not contacted my ex, but have had the support of an amazing friend who has checked in on me every day.
+Do whatever you need to do to grieve, as it’s a process.
+I have looked through old photos and conversations and cried… a lot.
+I have proudly not contacted my ex, but I have had the support of an amazing friend who has checked in on me daily.
 Thank you!